 1998: “Waves IIb” is first performed by Oslo Sinfonietta.
 Soloist in chamber opera by Dagfinn Rosnes, performed on Iceland, where she meets the composer Hjalmar Ragnarsson who invites her back to record on the soundtrack for the film Sporlaust by Hilmar Oddsson.
 SPUNK tours in Scandinavia.
 Starts a collaboration with drummer Paal Nilssen-Love.
 Becomes a member of the Society of Norwegian Composers.

-1997: Becomes more and more interested in sound analysis, a spectral analysis of the tenor saxophone as performed by Torben Snekkestad becomes the starting point for many pieces to come.
+1997: Growing interest in sound analysis, a spectral analysis of the tenor saxophone as performed by Torben Snekkestad becomes the starting point for many pieces to come in the series ‘moods’.
 “Sinus Seduction” for saxophone and electronics is first performed by Snekkestad at the Music Academy for his exam.
 Wins first prize and a commission at the Gaudeamus International Young Composers’ Meeting in Apeldoorn, Netherlands with her Xenakis-like approach to the spectrum in a piece for ‘de ereprijs’.
 Final exam in jazz vocals – all composer students must pass an exam with a self chosen main instrument – with SPUNK as backing band.
 Song teachers had been Sidsel Endresen among others.
 Meets Frode Haltli.

 1996: The improv quartet SPUNK (with Kristin Andersen, Lene Grenager and Hild Sofie Tafjord) plays in public for the first time, after being formed in 1995, and is seen onstage in Tennessee Williams’ theatre piece This Property is Condemned.
 The percussion quartet, “For Raindancers”, is published by Norsk Musikkforlag, not a big success, she decides that publishing at the Music Information Centre works much better.
 Takes a class in programming at NOTAM (Norwegian Center for Technology in Music and the Arts).